Archive for November, 2009

 Previously, medical experts said that vitamin D supplementation should be taken, and/or increased to help promote bone health and ward off diseases like osteoporosis.
 However, since the new study that was presented at the American Heart Association’s Scientific Conference on Monday, Nov.
 16, 2009 in Orlando, Florida, you may see a shift in the way medical professionals will look at vitamin d.

-I’m not suggesting that you run out and purchase an exorbitant amount of vitamin d, but what I am suggesting, is that you take another look at this vitamin, and ask your doctor if it really is as important as this new study suggests.
+I’m not suggesting that you run out and purchase an exorbitant amount of vitamin d, but what I am suggesting, is that you take another look at vitamin d and heart health, by asking your doctor if it really is as important as this new study suggests.
 I’m not a medical professional, nor do I suggest that I am, however, when I read article regarding health and wellness, I do a little more investigating.

 Our health is nothing to take for granted.
 As we all know, the healthcare industry has enough struggles of its own.
 If we can do our own research, listen to our primary care professional, and take every preventable measure to ensure that we get the proper vitamins and nutrients each and every day, we will be doing our part to improving not only the healthcare industry, but also our health.

-Vitamin D has always been know as the sunshine vitamin, but many of us do not get enough sunshine to get the recommended requirements of this all important vitamin.
-So, as winter approaches in the northern hemisphere, may I suggest TriVita’s VitaCal-Mag D.
+Vitamin D has always been known as the sunshine vitamin, but many of us do not get enough sunshine to get the recommended requirements of this all important vitamin.
+So, as winter approaches in the northern hemisphere, may I suggest introducing vitamin d into your diet.

-VitaCal-Mag D provides, five forms of chelated calcium, over 20 bone-fortifying vitamins and minerals, 100% RDI of Calcium, Magnesium, Zinc and Vitamin D, and Chlorophyll-coated tablets that protect valuable nutrients, time-releasing optimal absorption.
-TriVita’s VitaCal-Mag D is also absorbable so you can get the nutrition you need for healthier bones.
+Most vitamin D supplements provide, five forms of chelated calcium, over 20 bone-fortifying vitamins and minerals, 100% RDI of Calcium, Magnesium, Zinc and Vitamin D, and Chlorophyll-coated tablets that protect valuable nutrients, time-releasing optimal absorption.
+Vitamin D supplements are also absorbable so you can get the nutrition you need for healthier bones.

-TriVita has known for some time about vitamin d and its affect on the heart, as you can see by the quote above.
-The study listed above backs up what TriVita has been advocating for some time.
+TriVita® has known for some time about vitamin d and its affect on the heart, as you can see by the quote above.
+The study listed further above backs up what TriVita® has been advocating for some time.

-You can learn all about vitamin supplements, and vitamin D by going to the TriVita Products website.
+You can learn all about vitamin supplements, and Vitamin D by going to My TriVita Product Site

 Jeffrey Sloe